accso/java9-jigsaw-examples/README.md

 Note that these are the versions with with we have tested the example suite.
 Older or newer versions might also work but we did not try.

 # Changelog

+### Migration to final Eclipse 4.7.3a Oxygen.3a
+- Eclipse 4.7.3a Oxygen.3a as of April 2018 has been tested, all start*.sh scripts have hence be renamed.
+Eclipse 4.7.1a Oxygen.1a should still work (despite the script name).
+Note that from 4.7.3a on, Eclipse is supposed to work with JDK10.
+- !!!
+Note that Eclipse 4.7.1a Oxygen.1a still works fine with all examples.

 ### Migration to final Eclipse 4.7.3 Oxygen.3
 - Eclipse 4.7.3 Oxygen.3 as of March 2018 has been tested, all start*.sh scripts have hence be renamed.
 Eclipse 4.7.1a Oxygen.1a should still work (despite the script name).
 Note that Eclipse only works with JDK9: Though Eclipse can be started with JDK10, one then sees compile errors when compiling the examples in Eclipse.